ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

           The new literal APIs introduced here are designed for rule sets containing only pure literal expressions.

+In tight loops where performance is critical, some further specialization of the literal search exists in the form of :ref:`direct_api`

 ***************
 Pattern Support
 ***************